Skip Navigation

 By Boat

-Ferries, both cargo and passenger, travel across the Caspian Sea from Baku to Turkmenbashi in Turkmenistan and Aqtau in Kazakhstan.
+Ferries, both cargo and passenger, travel across the Caspian Sea from Baku to Turkmenbashi in Turkmenistan and Aktau in Kazakhstan.
 Services are erratic though, but the crossing to Turkmenistan is the most popular and reliable.
 Some ferries go to Russia as well, which is mostly used because as a foreigner, you can't travel overland between the two countries.

 Theoretically, ferries also cross the Caspian Sea to Iran, but these are unreliable and infrequent, no schedules exist, they are not comfortable and it's slow.
 It is adventurous though!